Raguram-N/Headout_Assesment/README.md

 # 🌴 The View at The Palm: Which Ticket Should You Book?

 Not sure which ticket to choose?
-Here's a simple guide to help you find the right option based on how you'd like to experience.
+Here's a simple guide to help you find the right option.

 ---